-This lesson expands on the VoiceOver navigational gestures covered in Lesson 1 -Orientation and Basics, and introduces new gestures to launch applications.
+This lesson expands on the VoiceOver navigational gestures covered in Lesson 1 - Orientation and Basics, and introduces new gestures to launch applications.
 You will also learn about basic text entry.
 By the end of this lesson, you should know:

-- What an App is. - How to activate icons, buttons and text fields. - How to switch between active apps, and how to close apps you are not using. - What 'Airplane' Mode is. - Why it is important to close applications. - How to scroll vertically between screens. - How to sort long lists into alphabetical order. - How to create a note using the Notes Application. - How to enter unedited text into Text Fields.
+- What an App is.

+- How to activate icons, buttons and text fields.

+- How to switch between active apps, and how to close apps you are not using.

+- What "Airplane" Mode is.

+- Why it is important to close applications.

+- How to scroll vertically between screens.

+- How to create a note using the Notes Application.

+- How to enter text into Text Fields.